A participant may play for only 1 team.

 - Ready to Play : FIVE minutes past game time is forfeit time!
 If a team does not have at least four players present and ready to play at this point then they forfeit.

-- Jerseys : For all outdoor soccer games, it is required that teams wear uniformly colored jerseys in order to help distinguish one team from another.
+- Jerseys : For all indoor soccer games, it is required that teams wear uniformly colored jerseys in order to help distinguish one team from another.
 Jerseys will be provided by the Intramural Directors.

 - A regulation game shall consist of two 10 minute halves.
 The clock does not stop and there are no time outs permitted except those called by the officials for injuries.
 There is a five-minute rest period between halves.